-The traditional work period is a seven day work cycle beginning on Monday at 12:01 a.m. and ending on the following Sunday at midnight.
-Upon the authorization of the City Manager, employees may work a traditional 5/40, 4/10 or 9/80 work period.
-For employees working the alternative work schedule known as the 9/80, each such employee's work week shall begin and end four hours into the eight hour work day which the employee works in alternating weeks.
-Regularly scheduled hours within the 7 day work period shall be comprised of 40 hours.
-(Res. # 5969, IX.1 and IX.2; PPPM 6-1.1)
+For employees working a 5/40 or 4/10 work schedule, the work period is a seven consecutive day work week beginning on Monday at 12:01 a.m. and ending the following Sunday at midnight.

+For employees working the alternative work schedule known as the 9/80 work schedule, each such employee's seven consecutive day work week shall begin and end four hours into the eight hour work day which the employee works in alternating weeks.
+Regularly scheduled hours within the seven consecutive day work week shall be comprised of 40 hours.